fanf2/qp/README.md

 The code has only been tested on 64-bit little endian machines.
 It might work on 32-bit machines (provided the compilter supports 64 bit integers) and probably won't work on a big-endian machine.
 It should be easy to port by tweaking the struct bit-field layouts.
+Key strings can be byte-aligned but values must be word-aligned; you can swap this restriction (e.g. if you want to map from strings to integers) by tweaking the struct layout and adjusting the check in Tset().

 download